Refractive SurgeryMay 2026 · By Dr Ross MacIntyre MD FRANZCO

 What are the Risks of RLE?

 RLE carries the same risks as cataract surgery.
-The most common long-term complication is posterior capsule opacification — a secondary clouding of the lens capsule that occurs in 20–40% of patients over five years.
+The most common long-term complication is posterior capsule opacification, a secondary clouding of the lens capsule that occurs in 20 to 40% of patients over five years.
 This is easily treated with a five-minute YAG laser procedure in the rooms and does not require further surgery.

 More serious but rare risks include endophthalmitis (infection, less than 1 in 1,000), retinal detachment (slightly elevated risk in highly myopic eyes), and refractive surprise requiring spectacle correction or an enhancement.
 These risks are small in absolute terms but must be weighed carefully in an elective procedure on a younger patient with a healthy lens.